Chart Color Schemes

 The educational profile of Jordan Springs exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Jordan Springs is notably higher than broader averages, with 32.1% of residents aged 15 and above holding university qualifications compared to 21.4% in the SA3 area and 23.9% in the SA4 region.
-Bachelor degrees are the most common at 20.9%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.0%).
-Vocational credentials are also prevalent, with 34.3% of residents aged 15 and above holding such qualifications - advanced diplomas account for 12.9% and certificates for 21.4%.
-Educational participation is high, with 32.9% of residents currently enrolled in formal education.
+Education in Jordan Springs shows a notable advantage with 32.1% of residents aged 15+ holding university qualifications, surpassing the SA3 area's 21.4% and the SA4 region's 23.9%.
+Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.0%).
+Vocational credentials are also prominent, with 34.3% of residents aged 15+ holding these, including advanced diplomas (12.9%) and certificates (21.4%).
+Educational participation is high, with 32.9% of residents currently enrolled in formal education, comprising 13.5% in primary, 7.1% in secondary, and 4.3% in tertiary education.

 Frequently Asked Questions - Education